i0null/homebridge-lgtv-2012/README.md

 - `ip` [required]
 IP address of your tv
 - `pairingKey` [required]
-The pairing key of the TV
+Must be provided to control the TV.
+If not provided, pairing key should be shown on the tv during accessory setup.
 - `max_volume` [optional]
 Upper Volume Limit (default: 20)
 - `min_volume` [optional]